Webfries (Gurgaon – India)

 Browsers are very often the first entities to detect that something is wrong with your site.
 If you get the dreaded red screen, then it’s a sure sign that you’ve got malware on your website and it needs a thorough clean.

 If you try loading your webpage on a browser and nothing appears on the screen, and you’re left with an empty, white screen, then it’s a sure sign that your site may have been hacked.

-Before, you come to the hacking conclusion, make sure to check with your web designers.
+Before, you come to the hacking conclusion, make sure to check with your Web Design Agency.
 Very often, designers pull down a site temporarily when they are modifying images or altering the content.
 Also, make sure that your domain hasn’t expired.

 If you’ve checked all these and nothing appears to be wrong, then you may conclude that you’re a victim of an online hack.